iGoodie/RuntimeGoodies/README.md

 }
 ```

-2. Instance that POJO and let RuntimeGoodie read and fix for you!
+2. Instance that POJO and let RuntimeGoodie read (and fix if necessary) for you!

 ```java
 public static class Test {